 Bottom Bunk: The main benefit of booking a bottom bunk is that you will get a lot more privacy.
-The people walking around the bus head is at the eye level of the top bunks.
+The people walking around the bus head are at eye level of the top bunks.
 Therefore it also makes you less of a target for theft.

-A couple of other things to consider is not booking near to the bathroom if there is one on board as well as not above the engine.
+A couple of other things to consider are not booking near the bathroom if there is one on board as well as not above the engine.

 I am a fairly tall person being 5″10 or 180cm and when I try to even use the regular bus seats my legs are bent at the most uncomfortable angle.
 This of course involves the fantastic digging into the plastic trays that any tall person knows about.